Miccighel/Crowd_Frame/README.md

 **Note:** Each time you run `init.py`, this file may be **overwritten**.
 Keep a backup of local edits if needed.

-> **Security:** Don’t commit `environment.ts` or `.env` if they contain AWS keys or secrets.
+> **Security:** Do not commit `environment.ts` or `.env` if they contain AWS keys or secrets.
 Add them to `.gitignore`.

 ## Task Performing

-To publish a task, choose how you’ll recruit workers: via a supported platform or **manually**.
+To publish a task, choose how you will recruit workers: via a supported platform or **manually**.
 The publishing steps vary by option.
 Pick one of the subsections below and follow its instructions.

 ### Manual Recruitment